shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Atoms Viewer
 ============

-A project tab has an *atoms viewer*, which can edit atoms in a model.
+Project tab has *atoms viewer*, which can edit atoms in a model.
 It has the following operations.

 Rename Atom